Mandaris-LLC/react-native-navigation-full-circle/docs/docs/top-level-api.md

 # Top Level API

-In order to make navigation API homogenous as much as possible, we provide setRoot function that receives layout of any kind.
+So as to make the navigation API as consistent and homogenous as possible, we begin with a single, unifying function -- setRoot -- that receives properties for any kind of layout, whether tabs or stacks.

 See [Layout types](docs/layout-types)